FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/nexus-metainfo-generation.md

 ## Annotation models

-Six `AnnotationModel` subclasses carry all NeXus-specific metadata on generated sections and quantities — one per NXDL node kind.
+Six `AnnotationModel` subclasses (one per NXDL node kind) carry all NeXus-specific metadata on generated sections and quantities .
 Each annotation is queryable at runtime via `m_def.m_get_annotations("nexus_field")` etc.

 ### `NeXusDefinition`